Belarus: Lukashenko raises prospect of fresh elections | DW | 08.09.2020

 Tsikhanouskaya urges sanctions

-Lukashenko's rival from the disputed August 9 election, exiled opposition leader Sviatlana Tsikhanouskaya, on Tuesday called for sanctions against the president and his aides.
+Lukashenko's rival from the disputed August 9 election, exiled opposition leader Sviatlana Tsikhanouskaya, has called for sanctions against the president and his aides.

 "We need international pressure on this regime, on this one individual desperately clinging onto power," she said.
 "We need sanctions on individuals who issue and execute criminal orders that violate international norms and human rights."